emsec/hal-netlist-statistics/README.md

 ## Using the plugin

-After compile and optional install the plugin can be used from the command line via the `--netlist_statistics` parameter.
+After compile and optionally install the plugin is used from the command line via the `--netlist_statistics` parameter.
 You can use the example file `examples/fsm.v` file in the main repository to test the plugin:

 ```
 hal -i examples/fsm.v --netlist_statistics